RMottola68/aboutMePractice/README.md

 The name of my theoretical app/ business is "Stream Censor"

+I chose to create a personal site because my interests are deeply buried in livestreaming, and I'd like to focus on that field.

 I used HTML, CSS, and Javascript for this project.

 A streamer can only wear so many hats, and a moderators can only watch chat for so many hours.
 Let Stream Censor mod your media.